Katy Perry: 2016–2019: Witness and American Idol

-Perry started writing songs for her new album in June 2016, and recorded an anthem for NBC Sports's coverage of the 2016 Summer Olympics titled "Rise", which was released the following month.
+Perry started writing songs for her new album in June 2016, and recorded an anthem for NBC Sports' coverage of the 2016 Summer Olympics titled "Rise", which was released the following month.
 Perry chose to release it as a standalone track rather than save it for her album "because now more than ever, there is a need for our world to unite".
 NBC also felt its message spoke "to the spirit of the Olympics and its athletes" for its inspirational themes.
 The song reached number one in Australia and number eleven in the United States.